MrValentine7777/Add-Identity-To-Content/README.md

 ---

-Thank you for using _AddIdentityToContent!_ Hope it helps you manage your content more effectively.
+Thank you for using _Add Identity To Content!_ Hope it helps you manage your content more effectively.

 ---